PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - Button Graphics (Media Player)
 Buttons can have PNG of GIF images on them.
-This Media Player recipe requires 4 images in order to function correctly.
-The background is set to the same color as the button background so that they blend together.
+This Media Player recipe requires 4 images to function correctly.
+The background is set to the same color as the button background so that they blend.

 ![media player](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/media_player.jpg)